128technology/docs/docs/cc_fips_intro_installation.md

 The SSR devices ship with an older version of SSR software that is not Common Criteria and FIPS compliant.
 It is required that you install SSR 6.2.3-14R2 software on the device to configure and run Common Criteria and FIPS compliant instances.

 The installation process is the most efficient way to achieve compliant software.
-The upgrade process may be used for updates to SSR 6.2.3-14R2 software.
+The upgrade process may be used for updates after having installed SSR 6.2.3-14R2 software.

 Access to the SSR Software packages available for downloand from our software repositories is provided using the username and token provided to you.